Chapter 1: Chapter 1

 He shook his head.
 She wanted them both, he understood that now but he wasn't going to play along.

-"You made your choice and here is mine… the treaty stays…if they bite you, you are our enemy, so if you ever return…know that I will…end you."
+"You made your choice and here is mine, the treaty stays.
+If they bite you, you are our enemy.
+And if you ever return as one of them, know that I will end you with no second thought."

-Pounding rain covered the forest floor as wolf prowled through the wet cold darkness.
+Pounding rain covered the forest floor as large wolf prowled through the wet cold darkness.